 Cryptocurrency has been making headlines lately, from media coverage by prominent networks to Twitter weigh-ins by the likes of Mark Cuban and Elon Musk, but there is still a shroud of mystery surrounding it and its uses.
-The popularity of Cryptocurrency has ebbed and flowed for over a decade but some companies are now ready to bank on where it could go in the future.
-Tesla just announced the purchase of $1.5 billion in Bitcoin and intentions to start accepting Bitcoin as a form of payment.
+The popularity of cryptocurrency has ebbed and flowed for over a decade but some companies are now ready to bank on where it could go in the future.
+Tesla just announced the purchase of $1.5 billion in Bitcoin and intends to start accepting Bitcoin as a form of payment.
 RBC analysts have suggested that Apple is ideally positioned to offer consumers the ability to buy and sell cryptocurrency via its Wallet app.
 Although opinions abound about how risky cryptocurrency is to own and its long term viability as a form of currency, one thing seems certain: as a concept, it’s here to stay.

 - What is cryptocurrency?

 Cryptocurrency is a form of digital currency that can be used to buy and sell goods and services online.
 The currency has no physical form such as bills or coins and is only stored digitally, nor are they issued or backed by a central authority, such as the U.S. government.
 Though that may sound like a drawback, some users view it as a positive because, in theory, it means that cryptocurrencies are unable to be manipulated by the government.

 With that in mind, it’s important to consider that if you make a purchase with cryptocurrency, you don’t have protections like you do when you buy with a debit or credit card.
 Your consumer rights depend on the recipient’s refund policy, and you’ll only get your cryptocurrency back if they choose to return it to you.
 Cryptocurrency is also prone to frequent fluctuations, meaning the value of your cryptocurrency right now could be quite different from what it’s worth tomorrow.